 Taking photographs of government buildings is illegal and can lead to detention.

-It is illegal to export African art, particularly antiques, from Nigeria without written authorisation from the Department of Antiquities.
+It is illegal to export African artefacts and antiques from Nigeria without written authorisation from the Department of Antiquities.

 Nigeria formally retains the death penalty for a number of offences.